 Name of child Date of birth:

 Child's address

 Contact information for main carers

 1. Name

 Relationship to child

 Phone numbers

 2. Name

 Relationship to child

 Phone numbers

-Any additional healthca are needs (give details and complete 0 04.2a Health care plan form, if required)
+Any additional healthca re needs (give details and complete 0 4.2a Health care plan form, if required)

-Social Care/Social Wor ker
+Social Care/Social Worl ker

 Name

 Phone no.

 GP/Doctor

 Name

 Phone No.

 Details of professionals meeting convened at start of placement (include date of meeting, names of agencies/professionals attending and any special considerations for the child)

 Risk assessment required?
 Yes or No

-If yes, include details here, including date complete d:
+If yes, include details here, inc If yes, include details here, including date completed:

-Daily care requirements e.g. before meals/going of outdoors
+Daily care requirements e.g. before meals/going outdoors

-Describe what constitutes an emergency for the occurs e child and what actions are to b e taken if this
+n emergency for the child and what action s are to be taken if this

+occurs

-Name(s) of staff responsible for an emergency s situation with this child
+Name(s) of staff responsible for an emergency situation with this child d

-The child's carer and key person must sign below accurate and the carer agrees for any relevant pr n in this plan is
+The child's carer and key per son must sign below to indicate that the i nformation in this plan is

+accurate and the carer agrees s for any relevant procedures to be follow ed.

 Carer's name Signature Date

 Key person's name Signature Date

 Setting manager's name Signature Date

-Review completed (at 2 weeks, 6 weeks, 3 month s onwards) ,
+Review completed (at 2 weeks, 6 weeks, 3 months onwards)

 Carer's name Signature Date

 Key person's name Signature Date

 Setting manager's name Signature Date

 Copies circulated to:

 Carers

 Other agencies/professionals

 Child's personal records (with registration form)